-I then folded the fabric as it would be for the finished bag and decoded which panels to add further hand stitching to.
+I then folded the fabric as it would be for the finished bento bag and established which panels to add further hand stitching to.

-If you decide to make an upcycled denim version yourself do ensure you use a denim needle and a bulky seam aid is a very handy tool when stitching the bag together.
+TOP TIP If you decide to make up the bento bag tutorial using denim yourself do ensure you use a denim needle and a bulky seam aid is a very handy tool when stitching the bag together.

 Today I am taking part in an Upcycling Blog Hop.